colinsongf/Language-Understanding-System-Project/final_project/crf_final/readme.md

 This folder contais the script used to modify the dataset.

 #### /feature_script
-This folder contais different scripts used to run CRF++ with less features and they gave me worst performances.
+This folder contais different scripts used to run CRF++ with other features and they gave me worst performances.